LukeDowell/flash-chords/README.md

 I think I am going to start tinkering with getting a beat going, with some kind of indication on the staff where the beat is at.

+Got rid of my deploy step, decided to just fully lean into DigitalOcean's app platform and have it integrate with the repository.